 “Madonna will be chafing in her corset” he shouted through the bathroom door.

 In a darkened hotel room across town, Jason Stone was lying on his back, a twisted cotton sheet tangled round his legs.
 He hadn’t slept.
-His left arm was raised and loosely draped across his forehead and his right hand was stroking the growing appendage jutting out between his thighs.
+His left arm was raised and loosely draped across his forehead and his right hand was stroking the growing appendage between his thighs.
 He’d fallen into bed with a hard on and the damn thing had never left.
 In fact he’d been achingly hard ever since he’d seen her walk in the club.
 He knew he couldn’t go there.
 He couldn’t go back.
 He had no past.
 They had seen to that.

 His mind flew to Jasmin, her face twisted in pain, a hole in her chest.
 He felt his cock soften in his hand.
 He let go.
 He lifted his arm and ran both hands through his hair.
 He tried to end it weeks ago, she just wouldn’t accept it.
 Where ever he went she was there, every premier, every after show party.
 His guys knew not to let her near, but somehow she always was.
 Only last week she had cornered him in the gents toilets at the MTV awards.
 She was wearing nothing but a taupe mac and a pair of killer red heels.
 What could he say, he was human!
 He’d fucked her up against the wall, without even opening her mac.
 He called it goodbye, she called it proof.